friendly-bits/geoblocker-bash/README.md

 ## **Pre-requisites**:

 - Linux with systemd (tested on Debian, Ubuntu and Mint, should work on any Debian derivative, may work or may require slight modifications to work on other distributions)
-- iptables - firewall management utility (nftables support may get implemented later)
+- iptables - firewall management utility (nftables support will likely get implemented later)
 - standard GNU utilities including awk, sed, grep, bc
 - for persistence and autoupdate functionality, requires the cron service to be enabled
 - obviously, needs bash (*may* work on some other shells but I do not test on them)